rosvall/makita-lxt-protocol/README.md

 Used as is by the BTC04 in various calculations, even though it's off by 0.2Ah for some batteries.

+#### Damage thing A (nybbles 48..49) and Overload (nybbles 50-51)
+Used in battery health calculation by the BTC04.

+If both are non-zero, it's a battery type 0.

 #### Checksums
 The checksums are calculated like this: